Skip to main content

 Before you start: Make sure you’ve set up notification categories first.
 See Manage Categories and Preferences for step-by-step instructions.

 Preferences let users control which notifications they receive.
 Instead of an all-or-nothing approach, users can opt out of specific categories, choose preferred channels, and set notification frequency.
 This granular control reduces the chance that users disable all notifications from your platform.
-In SuprSend, you can use ready-made UI and APIs to manage multi-tenant preference use cases.
-This includes letting admins set preferences for internal teams and handle notifications for enterprise customers, where companies, customers, and end users have distinct preferences.
+SuprSend provides ready-made UI components and APIs to build preference screens where users can opt in or opt out of different notification categories and channels.
+This works for both B2B and B2C applications.

 How It Works